quadriabiru/data-structures-and-algorithms/README.md

 ### 2. Binary Search
 - **Description**: Efficiently searches for an element in a **sorted** array by repeatedly dividing the search interval in half.
 - **Steps**:
+  1. Sort the array if it's not already sorted
-  1. Find the middle element of the array.
+  2. Find the middle element of the array.
-  2. If the middle element equals the target, return the index.
+  3. If the middle element equals the target, return the index.
-  3. If the target is less than the middle element, repeat the search in the left half.
+  4. If the target is less than the middle element, repeat the search in the left half.
-  4. If the target is greater, search the right half.
+  5. If the target is greater, search the right half.
-  5. Repeat until the target is found or the interval is empty.
+  6. Repeat until the target is found or the interval is empty.
 - **Time Complexity**: O(log n) – Each step halves the search space.
 - **Space Complexity**: O(1) – A few pointers and variables are used.